SocialDesignHouse/Add-AdRotate-Blocks-to-Page/README.md

 After setting up an AdRotate Ad Block Position in the options page, users can select a Block from a dropdown of all created Blocks when editing pages.

+You can create as many positions as you want, so if you site will have different ads in a sidebar and footer area, you can define two positions for the user to assign different blocks to when editing pages.

 Why use it?
 -----------